 *This post may contain affiliate links.
 Please see the disclaimer for more information*.

-What is a Money Mindset?
+What Exactly is a Money Mindset?

-Our money mindset looks at how our beliefs, expectations, and feelings towards money influence our financial behavior, success, and disappointment.
-Effectively, this means that financial success is an “inside job” and is more determined by the thought processes that occur in our mind rather than any external event.
+Because out thoughts control our actions, effectively, this means that financial achieving financial success is an “inside job” and is more determined by the thought processes that occur in our mind rather than any external event.

 Is there a Millionaire Mindset?